imelsaudedev/chorder/README.md

 yarn
 ```

-Then, create the database with:
+Then, create the database with (not sure if we need the first command):

 ```
 yarn dbpush
+yarn prisma migrate reset
 ```

 ## Running the server in development mode